Skip to content

 This doesn’t need to be a huge piece of work if you feel you already know it, but getting it down either as a narrative or in a diagram is invaluable, first to ensure agreement between different internal stakeholders, then to systematically identify outputs, outcomes and impacts you can measure and evaluate.

-Step 3: create your indicator framework
+3. Create your impact indicator framework

 Your indicator framework includes details on precisely what you will measure to demonstrate your impact.